 There is a link between endometriosis and subfertility, according to research.
 Experts point out that with mild or severe endometriosis, the ovaries and their function can be affected, having an impact on a woman’s fertility.

 In fact, many women don’t even know they have endometriosis until they start trying for a baby and find it hard to conceive.

 Diagnosis of this condition is often done via laparoscopic surgery and treatment, according to Mayo Clinic, may include hormonal contraceptives, Gonadotropin-releasing hormone (Gn-RH) agonists and antagonists, and progestin therapy.

-If you, like myself in the past, have none of the above symptoms but are finding it difficult to get pregnant, do speak to your doctor about the possibility that you might have endometriosis.
+If you have none of the above symptoms of endometriosis but are finding it difficult to get pregnant, do speak to your doctor about the possibility that you might have endometriosis.

 We hope you found this article useful.
 Do share your thoughts and opinions on the topic by leaving a comment below.